vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 [Lambda Network](https://openreview.net/forum?id=xTJEN-ggl1b) head achieved SoTA, when sewed on decapitated Resnet50, outperforming EfficientNet and vanilla Transformer self-attention heads.
-LambdaResNet also achieves ~4.5x speed over EfficientNet at same performance.
+LambdaResNet also achieves ~4.5x speedup over EfficientNet at same accuracy.

 <figure class="figure">
     <img
         class="figure-img img-fluid rounded"
-        alt="LambdaResNet also achieves ~4.5x speed over EfficientNet at same performance" src="/images/lambda-layer-faster-than-efficientNet.png">
+        alt="LambdaResNet also achieves ~4.5x speedup over EfficientNet at same performance" src="/images/lambda-layer-faster-than-efficientNet.png">
     <figcaption class="figure-caption">
-        LambdaResNet also achieves ~4.5x speed over EfficientNet at same performance (<a href="https://openreview.net/forum?id=xTJEN-ggl1b">source</a>).
+        LambdaResNet also achieves ~4.5x speedup over EfficientNet at same performance (<a href="https://openreview.net/forum?id=xTJEN-ggl1b">source</a>).
     </figcaption>
 </figure>

-It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) variant could overtake it future.
+It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) could overtake it future.

 The majority of model's performance comes from translation-invariant positional embeddings.
-The positional embeddings are trained, but don't depend on the inputs (static).
-The embeddings are used similarly to a key matrix in a self-attention, but without any softmax function.
+The positional embeddings are used similarly to a key matrix in a self-attention, but without any softmax function.

-## Comparison with Self-Attention and Performer Attention
+The embeddings are trained, but don't depend on the inputs (static).

+## How similar are Lambda Interactions to Self-Attention?

 Are there any similarities between Lambda Networks Interactions and Transformer or Performer attention?
 Your thirst for knowledge will be satisfied here, friend!

-In following \\( X \\) will denote input sequence of dimension \\( n \times d \\), where \\( d \\) is the embedding dimension and \\( n \\) is the sequence length.
+In following \\( X \\) will denote input sequence of dimension \\( n \times d \\), where \\( d \\) is the token embedding dimension and \\( n \\) is the sequence length.
 The interaction and attention context is the entire input sequence \\( X \\) for simplicity.
+But for experiments with images the authors needed to limit the attention to image patches.

 ### Lambda Networks Interaction